-2 Lect., 2 Lab., 3 Sem.-Hrs.
 A basic study of transformers used in electrical systems; included are single and three phase connections, methods of bucking or boosting voltages, transformers, instrument transformers, protection, trouble-shooting, and maintenance.
-Prerequisite: MAT 103 (Trade), CEL 101 or permission of instructor.

 ELECTRONICS ENGINEERING TECHNOLOGY

 EET 120-Electrical Theory

 A study of the principles of AC and DC electricity, as applied to theories of magnetism, electrical circuits, electrical components and the operation of electrical equipment.